richardjanderson9/project-cleanup/README.md

 - Requires administrative privileges.
 - For Debian-based systems only.
 - Review output for errors.

+## Express
+⚠️ **Warning:** Use with caution.
+This will execute commands automatically.

+To quickly execute all the commands at once, copy and paste the following:

+Clone the repository using Git:
+      ```
+      sudo apt-get update && sudo apt-get install git -y && git clone https://github.com/richardjanderson9/project-cleanup && cd project-cleanup && chmod +x cleanup.sh && sudo ./cleanup.sh
+      ```

 ## Made with Love using ChatGPT!